m4eryk/BrowserOS/README.md

 At the moment, the project is at the initial stage of development and implements such functions as opening folders and partially adjusting the appearance.

+## Active branch

+ At the moment, the development is carried out on the `feature/start` branch

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.1.